home - Electricity

 They were then applied to walls to achieve a surface with significant breathability in buildings.
 They were naturally exposed to moisture due to their location next to the Venetian lagoon.

 Fashion changed and the use of Venetian plaster dropped markedly until the architect Carlo Scarpa revived it in the 1950s.
-Some of the simpler modern plasters are made from synthetic acrylic resins - this option only mimics the famous recipe.
+Some simpler modern plasters made of synthetic acrylic resins - this option only imitates the famous recipe.

 While true Venetian plaster still belongs to the age old formulation of marble powder with lime, it now contains the addition of some adhesives to make the structure more suitable for use on modern building materials.